matrix-org/matrix-spec-proposals/proposals/2190-allow-appservice-sync.md

 ## Proposal

-The limitation is unnecessary, so this proposal suggests removing the limitation and therefore allowing appservice bots use `/sync` like any other user.
+The limitation is unnecessary, so this proposal suggests removing the special casing.
+This would mean calling `/sync` with the appservice token and no identity assertion parameter would work the same way as any other user calling `/sync`, i.e. it only returns events for the appservice bot.
+Note that this behavior would be different from the original synapse behavior, where `/sync` returned events for all users in the appservice's namespace.

 ## Tradeoffs